 Paine had cancelled Apollo 20 so that its Saturn V could be used to launch the first AAP OWS.
 In February 1970, NASA announced that the AAP OWS program would be called the Skylab Program, a name that Grenning did not use in his June 1970 traffic model document.

 Soon after the LEO SSM reached space, the fully reusable Space Shuttle would take wing for the first time.
 In the LEO SSM's first year, winged Shuttle Orbiters would visit it three times.
-The 12-man Shuttle Orbiter would lift off vertically on the back of a winged, manned booster larger than a 707 airliner, then would separate and ignite its own cluster of engines to complete the climb to LEO.
+The 12-man Shuttle Orbiter would lift off vertically on the back of a winged, piloted booster larger than a 707 airliner, then would separate and ignite its own cluster of engines to complete the climb to LEO.
 It would carry up to 50,000 pounds of payload in its 15-by-60-foot payload bay.
-A Shuttle Orbiter would be good for 100 flights before it could no longer be adequately refurbished and would need to be replaced.
+A Shuttle Orbiter would be good for 100 flights before it would need to be replaced.

 Space Tug/LM-B #2 would fire its engines to further accelerate the planetary probe, then would shut down its engines and release the probe onto its interplanetary trajectory.
 Space Tug/LM-B #2 would then turn end for end and fire its engines to slow itself and return to LEO.